Certification in The Management of the Altered Airway (Tracheostomy & Laryngectomy)

 - When you have successfully completed the full programme you will be provided with a “Certificate”, and a Transcript indicating your achievement.
 Those individuals who do not complete the full programme will be given transcripts of the elements that they have successfully completed.

-- The programme is delivered by experts in the field of managing patients with Tracheostomy & Laryngectomy and will include Surgeons, Speech and Language Therapists, Physiotherapists, Nurses, Anaesthetists and other Health Professionals.
+- The programme is delivered by experts in the field of managing patients with Tracheostomy & Laryngectomy and will include Clinicians, Nurses, physiotherapists, Intensivists, Anaesthetists and other Health Professionals.

 - The quality and standards are monitored by a core programme team overseen by a Programme Director.